 Noncommercial stakeholders are deeply interested in the outcome of the .xxx application for two reasons.

 As supporters of improved accountability for ICANN, we would be deeply concerned by a Board decision that ignored ICANN’s own Independent Review process.
 The IRP is one of ICANN’s few external accountability mechanisms.
 The .xxx case was the first test of that process.
 A group of distinguished and neutral panelists reviewed the record of this case in extensive detail, and decided against ICANN.
-It would be shocking if ICANN chose to ignore or circumvent the requirements of the IRP decision.
-An appeals process that has effect only when the board feels like complying is no accountability mechanism at all.
-We also feel that failure to comply with the IRP will encourage dispute settlement through litigation, which is not in the interests of ICANN or its community.
+A Board decision that ignores or circumvents the IRP decision would seriously undermine ICANN's credibility and raise fundamental questions about its accountability mechanisms.
+We also feel that refusal to comply with the IRP will encourage dispute settlement through litigation in national courts, which is not in the interests of ICANN or its global community.

-As advocates of civil liberties and freedom of expression, we believe it is unacceptable for a TLD string to be rejected simply because some people or some governments object to it.
-ICANN must not become a tool of those who want to discourage or censor certain kinds of legal content.
-We believe that ICANN should not be turning its coordination of top level domain names into mechanisms of content regulation or censorship.
+ICANN’s decision has important implications for Internet freedom of expression.
+While a .xxx domain is undeniably controversial, ICANN must guard against becoming a tool of those who wish to discourage or censor certain kinds of legal content.
+A TLD string should not be rejected simply because some people or some governments object to the types of content that might be associated with it.
+ICANN's mandate to coordinate top level domain names cannot and should not become a mechanism for content regulation or censorship.

 To conclude, we ask the Board to look past the noise that will surely be generated by any public discussion that touches on pornography.
 This public comment period should not be a poll assessing the popularity of the .xxx domain.
 The board must focus exclusively on compliance with its own appeals process and strive to maintain ICANN’s integrity.